CLI Commands

 Update an installed PicGo plugin.
 PicGo will throw an error if the plugin is not installed.

-picgo update [name]init
+picgo update [name]i18n

 Switch PicGo’s UI language.
 Supported languages: